 VCS triggers automatically start a new build each time TeamCity detects new changes in the configured VCS roots.

-This helps in sorting out whose change has broken a build, or caused new test failure.
+This helps to figure out whose change broke a build or caused a new test failure, should such issue arise.

 By specifying the quiet period you can ensure the build is not triggered in the middle of non-atomic check-ins consisting of several VCS check-ins.

-Note that actual quiet period will not be less than maximum checking for changes interval among build configuration VCS roots.
+Note that the actual quiet period will not be less than the maximum checking for changes interval among the build configuration VCS roots.
 Because TeamCity must ensure that changes were collected at least once during the quiet period.

 Each rule is ether an "include" (starts with "+") or an "exclude" (starts with "-").

 The general syntax for a single rule is:

 - Ant_like_wildcard - A wildcard to match the changed file path.
 Only "*" and "**" patterns are supported,the "?" pattern is not supported.
 The file paths in the rule can be relative (resulting paths on the agent will be matched) or absolute (started with '/', VCS paths relative to a VCS root are matched).